Proper Use and Care of the Medical Laboratory Centrifuge

 • Major Parts of a Centrifuge

-• Classifications of Centrifuges
+• Classification of Centrifuges

 • Classification and Application of Centrifuges